zhangjiaobxy/nssrfBinary/README.md

-nssrf 1.0 executable binay - Linux version
+nssrf 1.0 executable binary - Linux version
 ------------------------

 nssrf 1.0 is implemented in Python.